gerzenstl/dr-init/README.md

 4) Run: `bash install-drupal.sh {site name of the drupal project}`

+5) Check the output.

-5) Setup a Vhost & update the hosts file.
+6) Setup a Vhost & update the hosts file.

-6) Use the site!
+7) Use the site!